MoreiraCN/Assembling_Illumina_sequences/README.md

 - spades_loc: path to SPAdes.
 - kmers: K-mers values to assembly.
-- processors: number of processors.
+- processors: number of threads.
 - output_folder: output directory.

 For more details see https://cab.spbu.ru/files/release3.12.0/manual.html.